-From 1990 to 1992, he was Chair of the Board of Statutory Auditors of the listed company Beni Stabili SpA From 2012 to 2016, he was a Director of Molmed SpA and Standing Auditor of Mid Industry Capital SpA, both listed on the stock exchange.
-From 1994 to 1996, he was a Director of Banca di Bergamo SpA From 2003 to 2006 he was Chair of Banca PMI of Bergamo.
-From 2013 to 2017, he was Chair of the Board of Statutory Auditors of Banca Widiba SpA From 2015 to 2018, he was Chair of the Board of Statutory Auditors of Milan.
-From 2011 to 2017, he was Chair of the Board of Statutory Auditors of MM Financière SpA From 2018 to 2021, he was Chair of the Board of Statutory Auditors of MM Financière SpA From 2018 to 2021, he was Chair of the Board of Statutory Auditors and Chair of the Supervisory Board of Nexi SpA (later Depobank SpA).
+From 1990 to 1992, he was Chair of the board of statutory auditors of the listed company Beni Stabili S.p.A.
+From 2012 to 2016, he was a Director of Molmed S.p.A. and Standing Auditor of Mid Industry Capital S.p.A., both listed on the stock exchange.
+From 1994 to 1996, he was a Director of Banca di Bergamo S.p.A.
+From 2003 to 2006 he was Chair of Banca PMI of Bergamo.
+From 2013 to 2017, he was Chair of the board of statutory auditors of Banca Widiba S.p.A.
+From 2015 to 2018, he was Chair of the Board of Auditors of the Vita-Salute San Raffaele University of Milan.
+From 2011 to 2017, he was Chair of the board of statutory auditors of MM Financière S.p.A.
+From 2018 to 2021, he was Chair of the board of statutory auditors and Chair of the Supervisory Board of Nexi S.p.A. (later Depobank S.p.A.).

-Former Chair of the Board of Statutory Auditors of S.a.c.b.o.
-SpA Milan Bergamo International Airport and, among the other numerous positions held, he was Chair of the Board of Statutory Auditors of Brf Property SpA, Standing Auditor of Iniziative Immobiliari SpA, Omni Re SpA and Director of Infi Monti SpA
+Former Chair of the board of statutory auditors of S.a.c.b.o.
+S.p.A.
+Milan Bergamo International Airport and, among the other numerous positions held, he was Chair of the board of statutory auditors of Brf Property S.p.A., Standing Auditor of Iniziative Immobiliari S.p.A., Omni Re S.p.A. and Director of Infi Monti S.p.A.

-He has served as standing auditor at Poste Italiane since May 2022.
+Born in 1949; he has served as standing auditor at Poste Italiane since May 2022.

-Serena Gatteschi, 51 years old, standing auditor.
+Serena Gatteschi, standing auditor.

-Born in Rome in 1972, she graduated in Business and Economics from "La Sapienza" University of Rome.
+She graduated in Business and Economics from "La Sapienza" University of Rome.
 Registered as a Chartered Accountant in Arezzo and Auditor.
 She started her career in one of the big four auditing firms and then became Financial Reporting Manager of a listed company in Italy.
-Subsequently, and until today, she practised as a freelance lawyer at Studio Legale Gatteschi, specialising in commercial law and corporate crisis, also collaborating with a major auditing firm.
+Subsequently, and until today, she practised as a freelance lawyer at Studio Legale Gatteschi, specializing in commercial law and corporate crisis.
+For a decade, she also worked with a leading auditing firm.

-From 2018 to 2021, she was an Independent Director of Credito Valtellinese (Creval SpA), a company listed on the Italian Stock Exchange's Electronic Stock Market, also serving as a member of the Related Party Transactions Committee.
-Since May 2021, she has been a member of the Supervisory Board pursuant to Legislative Decree no. 231/01 of Poste Assicura SpA She held the same position in the service companies of the Autostrade per l'Italia group.
-She is currently Standing Auditor of 1AR SpA, Bertolotti SpA, Aboca SpA and Ki Point SpA and Alternate Auditor of several other companies, including ITA SpA, Sisal SpA and Nexi SpA
+From 2018 to 2021, she was an Independent Director of Credito Valtellinese (Creval S.p.A.), a company listed on the Italian Stock Exchange's Electronic Stock Market, also serving as a member of the Related Party Transactions Committee.
+Since May 2021, she has been a member of the Supervisory Board pursuant to Legislative Decree no. 231/01 of Poste Assicura S.p.A.
+She held the same position in the service companies of the Autostrade per l'Italia group.
+She is currently an independent director in NB Aurora SA Sicaf RAIF.
+She is the Chair of the board of statutory auditors of Poste Logistics S.p.A..
+She is a Standing Auditor of 1AR S.p.A., Aboca S.p.A. and Ki Point S.p.A. and Alternate Auditor of several other companies, including Sisal S.p.A. and Nexi S.p.A..

-She has served as standing auditor at Poste Italiane since May 2022.
+Born in 1972; she has served as standing auditor at Poste Italiane since May 2022.